White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 a few calming words

 These things teach your child that peace comes from presence, not from noise.
+And for Christian parents: bedtime is one of the easiest discipleship moments you’ll ever have

 6. Be patient with the process

 Just like weaning from a pacifier, this takes time.
 Your baby will adjust, and so will you.
+Consistency will do more than intensity.

 7. Invite God into this part of your parenting

 Ask the Holy Spirit for wisdom and peace.
 Pray over your child as you settle them.
 Teach them from the earliest days that rest comes from God’s presence—not from constant sound.
+This is how you raise children who don’t fear quiet—because quiet becomes familiar, safe, and holy.

 👉 Want weekly parenting encouragement?